MathCouple/MathCouple/README.md

   - Manual memory controlling,

 - But you have to know: in order to be good at Big Data and Near-Real-time processing, I also specialized in low and medium-end data solutions:
   - Pandas, Dask, Polaris.
 I used them all.
 Polaris almost nothing.
 Pandas the most.
 It's my best.
 I can run your life through pandas.
-Now, if it'll take an eternity to run it's not with me: Batch processing is the key!
+Now, if it'll take an eternity to run it's not with me: chunk processing is the key!

 - Relational and Non-Relational Database:
   - It's almost all the same, if you include sharding, pooling, and some concepts.